mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 1. Log into User's account.
 2. Leave the channel where a message was scheduled to be sent.
-3. Goto Scheduled Tab in Drafts page.
+3. Go to Scheduled tab in Drafts page.
 4. Verify the Error message is on the top of the list.
 5. Verify there is a Header `<number> of your scheduled drafts cannot be sent`.
 6. Verify the User can see Error message `You’re not a member anymore of the channel.`.
-7. Verify the message has a tag `Not in the channel` in red alert.
+7. Verify the message has a tag `NOT IN THE CHANNEL` in red alert.

 ### Scenario 2: Should not send message if Channel is Archived.

 1. Log into User's account.
 2. Archive the channel where a message was scheduled to be sent.
-3. Goto Scheduled Tab in Drafts page.
+3. Go to Scheduled tab in Drafts page.
-4. Verify the User can see Error message `Channel is archived`.
+4. Verify the User can see Error message `CHANNEL IS ARCHIEVED`.
-5. Verify the message has a tag `Channel is archived` in red alert.
+5. Verify the message has a tag `CHANNEL IS ARCHIEVED` in red alert.

 ### Scenario 3: Should not send message if Channel is Read-only.

 1. Log into Admin's account.
-2. Goto Channel settings.
+2. Go to Channel settings.
 3. Disable `Create Posts` permission for the channel.
 4. Log into User's account.
-5. Goto Scheduled Tab in Drafts page.
+5. Go to Scheduled tab in Drafts page.
-6. Verify the User can see Error message `Channel is now read only`.
+6. Verify the User can see Error message `CHANNEL IS READ-ONLY`.
-7. Verify the message has a tag `Channel is read only` in red alert.
+7. Verify the message has a tag `CHANNEL IS READ-ONLY` in red alert.

 ### Scenario 4: Should not send message if User is removed from a Private Channel.

 1. Log into User's account.
 2. Leave the Private channel where User had some scheduled messages.
-3. Goto Scheduled Tab in Drafts page.
+3. Go to Scheduled tab in Drafts page.
-4. Verify the message has a tag `Not in the channel` in red alert.
+4. Verify the message has a tag `NOT IN THE CHANNEL` in red alert.
 5. Verify the User can see `No Channel` in the Channels section.

 ### Scenario 5: Verify LHS Count displayed when scheduled message fails to be sent.